persvr/pintura/README.md

 create data models and Pintura automatically provides an HTTP interface.
-Pintura consists of reusable [CommonJS](http://wiki.commonjs.org/) modules and [JSGI](http://jackjs.org/jsgi-spec.html) middleware such that it can be used on any JSGI compliant JavaScript platform, but is tested on Node.js and Jack 0.3.
+Pintura consists of reusable [CommonJS](http://wiki.commonjs.org/) modules and [JSGI](http://jackjs.org/jsgi-spec.html) middleware such that it can be used on any JSGI compliant JavaScript platform, but is tested on NodeJS and RingoJS.
 Pintura forms the core of the [Persevere](http://www.persvr.org/) 2.0 framework which is designed for rich Internet applications that rely heavily on Ajax-driven data communication from the browser.
 To learn more about features, capabilities, and philosophy of